jbrownbridge/puppet-aws-functions/README.markdown

 README
 ======

+This is a repository of useful functions for integrating puppet with Amazon Web Services.
+These custom parser functions are executed on the puppet master during catalog compilation The gem and aws credentials need only be installed on the master.

 Installation
 ------------

-These files should be placed in you puppet tree in a module at lib/puppet/parser/functions
+These files should be placed in your puppet config tree in a module at lib/puppet/parser/functions

 ### Dependencies